Do it yourself 14-day tour "Best of the Swiss Alps"

 Day 13: Rhine Falls

 The Rhine Falls are within easy reach from Zurich (an hour by train), and not to be missed.
 This day trip takes about half a day.
-You can extend it by exploring the town of Schaffhausen or do a two hours boat cruise to Stein am Rhein and take the train back to Zurich from there.
+You can extend it by exploring the town of Schaffhausen or do a 2-hour boat cruise to Stein am Rhein and take the train back to Zurich from there.
 This detour would add another 4 hours to your trip.

 Day 14: Zurich